-■ High dependence on excise from sale of alcohol: An analysis of the Delhi budget reveals its high dependence on excise revenues from the sale of alcohol.
-In 2017-18 (BE), 13 percent of Delhi's own tax revenue was raised from state excise (Figure 6.4), of which a negligible proportion is from sale of alcohol for medicinal purposes.
+High dependence on excise from sale of alcohol: An analysis of the Delhi budget reveals its high dependence on excise revenues from the sale of alcohol.
 This is an important concern as evidence from studies has highlighted linkages between consumption of alcohol and domestic violence.
 [Luca et al (2015), Yadav (2014)].